GULibrarySandbox/data-vis-basics/content/5-convert.md

 ### Image formats

 Some publishers require that you submit images from a select range of formats only.

-For example, instructions from Wiley include:
-- Use the following standard image formats: `BMP`, `JPG`, `JPEG`, `TIF`, `WMF`, or `EPS`.
+For example, instructions from Wiley include to use standard image formats: `BMP`, `JPG`, `JPEG`, `TIF`, `WMF`, or `EPS`.

-In this group, the first four are `Raster` formats, while the last two are `Vector` formats.
+In this example, the first four are `Raster` formats, while the last two are `Vector` formats.
 When saving an image you should choose a `Raster` format wherever possible as Raster images are more flexible and resizable without loss.
 Make sure to refer to the journal’s style guide for preferred formats.

 -----